Japanese Civilian Camps

 Related Websites

-* Japanese POW camps both within and outside the Dutch East Indies: www.japansekrijgsgevangenkampen.nl
+* Japanese POW camps within and outside the Netherlands East Indies: www.japansekrijgsgevangenkampen.nl

 * Camps of the post-war "Bersiap" period (October 1945 to May 1947): www.bersiapkampen.nl